MartinHalbey/cryptino/README.md

 # Cryptino

 Cryptino is a decentralized lending and borrowing platform that enables individuals and small businesses to access microfinance services without intermediaries.
-It utilizes smart contracts to automate loan issuance, collateral management, and interest rate determination, providing financial inclusion to underserved communities.
+It utilizes Solana technology and smart contracts to automate loan issuance, collateral management, and interest rate determination, providing financial inclusion to underserved communities.

 ## Features